schimmy/shorty/README.md

 Find the script corresponding to your database and open it in a text editor.
 If there are TODOs, follow the instructions.
 You may modify this as you wish (for instance, perhaps you may want to use a different Postgres `schema` than '`shortener`'), however this means that you'll likely have to be more careful setting other environment variables later.
 - [PostgreSQL]()
-- Redis - does not require a creation script

 ### Run the database creation script